devries/timezone/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/timezone/)
 -->

+This package can be used to load the timezone database from the standard location (`/usr/share/zoneinfo`) on MacOS and Linux computers.
+It includes a parser for the `tzfile` format, as well as a utility functions to convert a timestamp from the [gleam_time](https://hexdocs.pm/gleam_time/) library into a date and time of day in the given timezone.

 > We could really do with a timezone database package with a
 > fn(Timestamp, Zone) -> #(Date, TimeOfDay) function
 >